Christin Hinojosa

-Christin Hinojosa (married name Kirschenbaum; born October 3, 1975) is an American actress best known for her role as Sabrina in Dazed and Confused.
+Christin Hinojosa (married name Kirschenbaum; born October 3, 1976) is an American former actress best known for her role as Sabrina in Dazed and Confused.
 After a few other small roles in films and on television, Hinojosa left acting in the late 1990s and became an anti-war activist.
 In 2004, as a member of the American Friends Service Committee, she was the first coordinator of the Eyes Wide Open installation in Chicago.
 She currently works as Director of Communications for Solidarity Bridge, a Christian medical charity focused on Latin America.